Judge won't dismiss rape charges against Newport Beach surgeon and girlfriend

 In a statement released in February, Spitzer said: "Judge Jones has been involved in this case from its inception and it is completely reasonable that he would want a thorough understanding of the facts."

-Part of Spitzer's argument has been to put blame on former DA Tony Rackauckas, accusing him of using the publicity of the case to help his campaign, therefore embellishing the facts.
+Part of Spitzer's argument has been to put blame on Rackauckas, accusing him of using the publicity of the case to help his campaign, therefore embellishing the facts.

 "Setting all that aside, the tragedy is just dumping the victims here," Rackauckas said.

-But the judge stood at the time, saying politics have infected the case, making it a toxic cocktail.
+But the judge said at the time that politics have infected the case, making it a toxic cocktail.

 The Associated Press contributed to this report.